Innie4/LaceandLegacy/README.md

 ---

-Thank you for choosing ThrowbackTee!
+Thank you for choosing Lace & Legacy!
 We're committed to providing you with the best vintage t-shirt shopping experience.
 Happy shopping! 🎉

 ## Features